Permanent Junctional Reciprocating Tachycardia (PJRT) in Children

 - Putting very cold water/ice on your face

-For babies or young children who can't follow these directions, vagal maneuvers include:
+For babies or children who are too young to follow these directions, alternative vagal maneuvers include:

-- Place an ice pack over the eyes for 15-30 sec.
-A frozen bag of vegetables works really well.
-Avoid placing anything around the infant's nose.
+- Placing an ice pack (or a frozen bag of vegetables as an alternative) over the eyes for 15-30 seconds.
+Avoid placing anything around the infant’s nose.

-- Pressing the infant's knees to the chest for 15-30 seconds
+- Pressing the infant’s knees to their chest for 15-30 seconds

-If the episode is lasts a long time, your child is ill or has fainted or you don't feel comfortable doing these maneuvers at home, you can call your doctor or go to an emergency room.
-If your child appears very ill, you should call 911.
-In the emergency room, your child may receive an intravenous (IV) medication to stop the SVT.
-If the medication is not successful and your child remains ill, a brief electrical shock (cardioversion), may be required.
+These maneuvers may briefly terminate the arrhythmia, but in this type of tachycardia, the arrhythmia is likely to recur.
+If the episode lasts a long time, your child is ill or has fainted, or you do not feel comfortable doing these maneuvers at home, call your doctor or go to an emergency room.
+If your child appears very ill, call 911.
+Your child may receive an intravenous (IV) medication in the emergency room to stop the SVT.
+If the medication is not successful and your child remains ill, a brief electrical shock (cardioversion) may be required.
 This is usually done while your child is sedated.
+This is an arrhythmia where a more long-lasting medication may be needed to keep your child in a normal rhythm.

-Typically, children and adolescents with AVRT do not have activity restrictions but understanding what triggers an individual’s SVT like exercise or strenuous activity can help avoid further episodes.
+Typically, children and adolescents with PJRT do not have activity restrictions.
+However, understanding what exercise or strenuous activities trigger your child's SVT will help avoid further episodes.
+Speak with your child's cardiologist about any activity restrictions.